Expensify/App/help/index.md

 ### Billing and Subscriptions
 #### [Billing Page] What is the status of the billing page?
 The billing page is currently under development and will be available soon.
 Stay tuned for updates on how to access and use the new billing features.

+#### [Recovery Codes Usage] How do I use my recovery codes if I lose access to my authenticator app?
+Your recovery codes work the same way as your authenticator codes.
+Just enter a recovery code as you would the authenticator code.